BrenPatF/powershell_utils/Utils/README.md

 ### Unit Testing Prerequisites
 - [Unit Testing](https://github.com/BrenPatF/powershell_utils/blob/master/Utils/README.md#unit-testing)

-The powershell package Trapit-Utils is required to run the unit tests.
+The powershell package TrapitUtils is required to run the unit tests.
 This is a subproject of the same GitHub project as Utils, so if you have downloaded it, you will already have it, and just need to install it.
-To do this open a powershell window in the install folder below Trapit-Utils, and execute as follows:
+To do this open a powershell window in the install folder below TrapitUtils, and execute as follows:
 ```
 $ .\Install-TrapitUtils
 ```
-This will create a folder Trapit-Utils under the first folder in your `psmodulepath` environment variable, and copy Trapit-Utils.psm1 to it.
+This will create a folder TrapitUtils under the first folder in your `psmodulepath` environment variable, and copy TrapitUtils.psm1 to it.

 The npm package trapit is required to format the unit test output JSON file in HTML and/or text.
 You will need to have npm installed, then you can install the package as follows:
 ```